Jayson Gaddis: Founder of The Relationship School

 02:51.19 – Brian David Crane

-And so it’s interesting that the theme of adversity because that’s part of the reason you and I started talking about the anxious generation which is a core theme in that book is also that kids need adversity or they need some resilience.
-They’re anti-fragile as ah Jonathan hate puts it in the book and and so I think that might be why the one of the reasons why the message in that book also resonated with you is because you could see a parallel love this.
-Yeah that’s how he starts in the book.
+And so it’s interesting that the theme of adversity because that’s part of the reason you and I started talking about the anxious generation, which is a core theme in that book is also that kids need adversity or they need some resilience.
+They’re anti-fragile as ah Jonathan hate puts it in the book and and so I think that might be why the one of the reasons why the message in that book also resonated with you is because you could see a parallel of this.
+Yeah that’s what he starts in the book..

-Hate does in his with a tree that they tried to grow in a biosphere that couldn’t put down roots because they didn’t have any wind pushing on it and so the tree didn’t actually get strong enough to ah to support itself right? and so to use a bad analogy I Think with what you’re describing in relationships.
-There’s also um.
+Hate does in his with a tree that they tried to grow in a biosphere that couldn’t put down roots because they didn’t have any wind pushing on it, and so the tree didn’t actually get strong enough to ah to support itself, right?
+And so to use a bad analogy I think with what you’re describing in relationships.
+There’s also..

 03:40.20 – Jayson Gaddis